6 Books Perfect for German Learners

 I got this book to help me learn German, and because it's one of my favorite books of all time.
 It's fun to notice the differences between the English and German versions, although I think the German version is more beautiful. - Amber

-Practice your German in our online German meetups (7-day free trial) or try our online intensive Business German course.
+Practice your spoken German in our online German speaking classes (5-day free trial).

 Rónán